To help get you to the right website, please choose one of the options below

 -

-Screening – an approach which specifically filters companies based on their involvement in either beneficial (positive) or undesirable (negative) activities.
+Screening – an approach that filters companies based on their involvement in either named business activities or behaviours.
+Strategies may focus on beneficial (positive) attributes, undesirable (negative) attributes or a combination of both.

-Shareholder advocacy – a form of stewardship whereby shareholder power is used to influence corporate behaviour through direct corporate engagement, filing or co-filing shareholder proposals, and proxy voting.
+Shareholder advocacy – a form of investor stewardship whereby shareholder power is used to influence corporate behaviour through direct corporate engagement, filing or co-filing shareholder proposals, and proxy voting.
+In the context of sustainable or ESG investment, this normally indicates the aim of delivering a combination of both positive real-world outcomes and financial benefits for shareholders (typically longer term).

-Sin stocks or sectors – companies or a whole industry sector considered to be involved in unethical or immoral activities.
-Common examples include those involved in armaments, tobacco, alcohol, gambling and adult entertainment.
+Sin stocks or sectors – companies or industries that are considered to be involved in unethical or immoral activities, often derived from a faith or religion.
+Common examples include companies involved in armaments, tobacco, alcohol, gambling and adult entertainment.
+Fund approaches vary and asset managers often differentiate between production, distribution and retail.

-Social bonds – a fixed income instrument that is earmarked to raise funds for projects dedicated to good social causes.
+Social bonds – a fixed income instrument that is earmarked to raise funds for projects dedicated to beneficial social causes.

-Social factors – the social issues considered by responsible investors when analysing investments.
-For example, a company may be assessed on its policies/approach to human rights, modern slavery, child labour, working conditions and employee relations.
+Social factors – the social, or people related, issues considered by investors when analysing investments.
+For example, a company may be assessed on its approach to human rights, modern slavery, child labour, working conditions and employee relations.
+Fund manager approaches vary.

 Stewardship – the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.
-Typically, shareholder power is used to influence corporate behaviour through direct corporate engagement, filing or co-filing shareholder proposals, and proxy voting guided by comprehensive ESG guidelines.
+Typically, shareholder power is used to influence corporate behaviour through direct corporate engagement, filing or co-filing shareholder proposals, and proxy voting guided by comprehensive ESG guidelines aimed at raising standards.

 T